orcwarrior/eslint-plugin-boundaries/docs/rules/entry-point.md

 ```

-_Any other file than index.js can't be imported from modules_
+_Any other file than index.ts can't be imported from modules_

 ```js
 // modules/module-a/ModuleA.js